Gopaljha2004/JavaScript-Projects/README.md

 Added Third Project Quote Generator (in this it will share the quote to the twitter and then we can post it on twitter).

 Added Simple Calculator build by using html css javascript.

+Added Age Calculator by using html css javascript